ifurusato/rc5tx/README.md

 -----------------

-After the application has successfully executed it stores the SOURCE and TARGET values in a .rc5tx.pref file in your home directory.
+After the application has successfully executed it stores the SOURCE and TARGET values in a .rc5tx.pref file in the current working directory.

 Subsequent executions of the script no longer require the two arguments, with the previous source and target values used as defaults.